instructure/instructure-ui/rfcs/Button/variants.md

 components (or composed in the `<Button/>` and `<IconButton/>` components).

-The recommendation is to start with duplicated code and only move to shared styles once all of the views are broken out.
+The recommendation is to start with duplicated code and only move to shared styles once all of the variants are broken out.

 ### Dependencies
 The new components would live in ui-buttons with the existing Button component.

 ### Theme Variables
-The Button and IconButton components wouldn't have any theme variables and should delegate to the view components for all display/styles.

-Each Button view component would have a set of theme variables associated with it.
-We should display these as tabs/child components on the Button component doc page.
+Each Button variant component would have a set of theme variables associated with it.

 ### Accessibility Requirements
 Nothing new from the current Button.